 9. Professional Standards

 Good leaders also set high standards.
 A neat, well-organized resume speaks volumes about your focus on excellence.

 Finally, your resume gives off a meta impression, a gestalt, of quality or lack of quality.
 It’s good to know this and check your resume’s meta-message to make sure that it’s positive.

 Professional Resume Samples

-You can see sample resumes here that illustrate the information I shared in this post.
+You can see sample professional resumes here that further illustrate all of the items on the infographic and list above.